-- A set of propositions is consistent if and only if (iff) there exists some possible situation in which they can be true together. - \ Otherwise they form an inconsistent set, or are inconsistent. - Two propositions are contradictory iff one is true, the other is false; or, equivalently, if one is false, the other is true. - \ So, e.g.: (i) The ball is red; and (ii) It is not the case that the ball is red. - Two propositions are contraries iff they can be false together but cannot be true together.

-\ So, e.g.: (i) The ball is red; and (ii) The ball is blue.
+- A set of propositions is consistent if and only if (iff) there exists some possible situation in which they can be true together. - \ Otherwise they form an inconsistent set, or are inconsistent. - Two propositions are contradictory iff it is the case that if one is true, the other is false; or, equivalently, if one is false, the other is true. - \ So, e.g.: (i) The ball is red; and (ii) It is not the case that the ball is red. - Two propositions are contraries iff they can be false together but cannot be true together. - \ So, e.g.: (i) The ball is (altogether) red; and (ii) The ball is (altogether) green.